-All of these upgrades make Charge 5 a much more serious health and fitness tracker.
-In fact it is now right on par with Fitbit Sense as far as these types of features.
+All of these upgrades make Charge 6 a serious health and fitness tracker.
+In fact it is now right on par with Fitbit Sense 2 as far as these types of features.

-Frontier X is a bit different from other devices on this list.
+Frontier X2 is a bit different from other devices on this list.
 It comes in the form of a heart rate chest strap.

 Its physiological metrics go way beyond your run-of-the-mill heart rate chest strap.
 The includes things such as Breathing Rate, Step Cadence, Training Load, Body Shock and Heart Rate Variability (HRV).
 All of this info will allow you to train smarter.